Top 10 best David Tennant 'Doctor Who' episodes

 Why it’s great: This one is often dismissed by fans as lightweight, and granted, the plot is rather slight.
 But remember this is Christmas Day Doctor Who — designed to be watched by non-Who fans full of turkey and Cadbury’s Heroes.
 The episode uses all the disaster movie tropes to full effect, as the Doctor tries to stop the Titanic spaceship from crashing into the earth.
 Kylie Minogue as wanderlust-filled waitress Astrid brings some real star sparkle to the episode.
 The script fits in some emotional scenes alongside the spectacle, Astrid’s flirtation with cyborg Bannakaffalatta being surprisingly touching.
 A great romp, so sit back, relax and enjoy the ride.

-Best Tennant moment: There’s been few of them over the years but this "I am the Doctor and I’m going to save you" speech is one of the grandest, just the right side of overblown, like most of the episode.
+Best Tennant moment: There have been few of them over the years but the "I am the Doctor and I’m going to save you" speech is one of the grandest, just the right side of overblown... like most of the episode.

-In a nutshell: It’s three Doctors — including one we’ve never met.
+In a nutshell: It’s three Doctors — including one we’d never met.

-Best Tennant moment: When he repeats the famous last line from his own final episode as he leaves the Matt Smith Doctor behind.
-The words “I don’t want to go,” sent as collective shiver through fandom.
+Best Tennant moment: When he repeats the famous last line from his regeneration as he leaves the Matt Smith Doctor behind; “I don’t want to go”.

 8. School Reunion

-Why it’s great: Apart from the obligatory Daleks, "new" Doctor Who had avoided mining its history, so viewers were presented with a fresh new show not bogged down by having to know the Doctor defeated the Zarbi on the planet Votris and such like.
+Why it’s great: Apart from the obligatory Daleks, "new" Doctor Who had avoided mining its history, so viewers were presented with a fresh new show that wasn't bogged down in its canon.

-But this episode brought the past back in style, with an appearance by the series most popular classic companion, Sarah Jane Smith.
+However, this episode brought the past back in style with an appearance from the series' most popular classic companion, Sarah Jane Smith (Elisabeth Sladen).
 Her return wasn’t just for fan thrills (although we did all get those, obviously).
-Sarah became a mirror for current companion Rose and her relationship with the Doctor.
-The ex and the current begin by bickering, which is great fun, but as friendship develops, Rose is left to ponder own her future with the Time Lord.
+Sarah became a mirror for Ten's current companion, Rose, and her relationship with the Doctor.
+The ex and the current started out bickering, but soon developed a friendship, and this left Rose pondering own her future with the Time Lord.

-Best Tennant Moment: The Doctor says goodbye at the end of the episode, declaring “My Sarah Jane”.
-Elisabeth Sladen (Sarah) more than equals Tennant in performance, and the combination reaches a new level of emotional depth for the show.
+Best Tennant Moment: The Doctor saying goodbye at the end of the episode, declaring “My Sarah Jane” as they hug.
+Sladen more than equals Tennant in performance, and the combination reaches a new level of emotional depth for the show.

 7. Army of Ghosts/Doomsday

-In a nutshell: It’s Daleks v Cybermen — but the real loser is the Doctor and Rose’s love.
+In a nutshell: It’s Daleks vs Cybermen — but the real loser is the Doctor and Rose’s love.

-Best Tennant moment: The final scene with Rose and the Doctor are legendary, so for something more upbeat, the Doctor heading off spook hunting with complete with Ghostbusters backpack are peak Tennant Doctor.
+Best Tennant moment: The final scene with Rose and the Doctor is legendary; for something more upbeat, the Doctor heading off spook-hunting complete with his Ghostbusters-style backpack was peak Tennant.

 6. Midnight